psymbio/psymbio.github.io/_posts/teaching_ml/2025-03-25-linear-regression.md

 For this tutorial you can assume that your students have learnt about:

-+ Differential Calculus
+- [ ] Differential Calculus
-+ The mean-squared error (MSE) and how model parameters (slope) influence the MSE
+- [X] The mean-squared error (MSE) and how model parameters (slope) influence the MSE
-+ Least-squares optimization and Maximum Likelihood Estimation
+- [X] Least-squares optimization and Maximum Likelihood Estimation
-+ Implementing bootstrapping approach to build confidence intervals around the inferred linear model parameters

 Tutorial Description

-+ Understand multidimensional linear regression;
-+ Structure Design Matrix to fit a polynomial regression;
-+ Visualize the different polynomial regression models;
-+ Evaluate the polynomial regression models.
+- [ ] Gradient descent
+- [ ] PyTorch Autograd
+- [ ] PyTorch nn module

+Video Outline

+- [ ] < 1 min: Introduce yourself.
+Give a few sentences about who you are!
+- [ ] ~ 2 mins: Give a very brief recap of the concept of AutoGrad and explain why it is useful.
+While you should imagine that you are teaching a class of students, don't feel the need to address them or ask them questions.
+- [ ] < 2 mins: Work through the Coding Exercise 2.1: Buiding a Computational Graph explaining the solution code as you go.

+Evaluation

+We are looking for people who are able to communicate well and who show their knowledge of Python including live coding during.
+We’re looking for quality over quantity, so don’t feel pressured to rush through everything.
+Instead, make sure the content you do get to is clear and easy to follow.

 ## Differential Calculus